remix-run/react-router/CONTRIBUTING.md

 - Updates examples
 - Updates the docs

+## API Deprecation

+Introduce new API in minor versions, remove old APIs in major versions.

+For example, if the current version is 2.3 and we change `<Router/>` `<Rooter/>` the next release will be 2.4 that contains both APIs but `<Router/>` would log a warning to the console.
+When 3.0 is released, `<Router/>` would be completely removed.

 ### Development

 - `npm test` will fire up a karma test runner and watch for changes